RonniKahalani/good-evil-gpt/README.md

 # What?
 This app creates two opposite AI personalities (Goodness & Evilness) for you to have a conversation with.

-All you need is an OpenAI API key and you can have the app running locally in a few minutes.
+All you need is an OpenAI API key and you're up and running in a few minutes.

 ![Image of user interface](https://github.com/RonniKahalani/good-evil-gpt/raw/main/doc/thumb-demo-end.png)